tomjadams/property-based-testing-workshop/scala/README.md

 * `exercises` - these are the annotated exercises for you to complete;
 * `answers` - these are sample answers to the exercises.

-Also, there are both regular style tests (using ScalaTest) in the `scalatest` folder, and property-based tests (using ScalaCheck) in the `scalacheck` folder.
+Within each of these, there are both regular style tests (using ScalaTest) in the `scalatest` folder, and property-based tests (using
+ScalaCheck) in the `scalacheck` folder.

 Start with the exercises in the following order: